-From our camp on 139C we descended the western embankment down a gradual slope.
-Once in the Merritt creek-bottom we turned downstream, hiking sometimes in the creek-bed and sometimes on the benches next to the creek.
+From our camp on 139C, we descended the western embankment down a gradual slope.
+Once in the Merritt creek-bottom, we turned downstream, sometimes hiking in the creek-bed and sometimes on the benches next to the creek.
 This is a beautiful, healthy forest rife with ferns and tall pines as well as some oaks.

-After about 1.75/2 miles you will reach the 'confluence' with Barbershop Canyon - it will be the first canyon entering from the south-east and water will be running in it.
+After about 1.75/2 miles, you will reach the 'confluence' with Barbershop Canyon - it will be the first canyon entering from the south-east, and water will be running in it.
 There are well-used campsites at this intersection, as this is where the U-Bar Trail crosses Barbershop Canyon.
-Turning up Barbershop Canyon you will shortly encounter a metal signpost on creek-left (LDC) with a yellow triangle emblem on it.
-At this point there is a trail back up to 139C.
+Turning up Barbershop Canyon, you will shortly encounter a metal signpost on creek-left (LDC) with a yellow triangle emblem on it.
+At this point, there is a trail back up to 139C.
 A couple of our group ascended this trail and road-walked back to our camp. (see dotted red line on my map)

 Most continued up Barbershop Canyon passing a small but tall waterfall on creek-right (LDC) - It is a beautiful spring cascading down the rocks.
 As you continue, watch for a sharp left-hand bend in the creek-bed (see my map) at about 1.6/1.8 miles from the confluence.
 After rounding this bend, you will see on creek-left (LDC) a substantial elk trail heading upslope.
 It is a steep trail, but all-in-all not bad as these elk trails go.
-Once at the top you will merely head west-ish across the flat pine-forest on a blanket of pine straw back to 139C and your starting point.
+Once at the top, you will merely head west-ish across the flat pine-forest on a blanket of pine straw back to 139C and your starting point.

 If you choose to continue up Barbershop Canyon past where we exited, the canyon walls will get shallower, making a hike out less arduous, but we were shooting to exit close to our starting point.
-If YOU choose to continue further up Barbershop, just exit where you please and road-walk back to your starting point.
+If YOU choose to continue further up Barbershop, exit where you please and road-walk back to your starting point.